-Tomah: LaGrange, Miller, Lemonweir, St. Mary's, St. Paul's and Baptist Academy
+Tomah: LaGrange, Miller, Lemonweir, Queen of the Apostles Parish School, St. Paul's and Baptist Academy

 Sparta: Lawrence Lawson, Southside, St. Pat's, St. John's, Lakeview Montessori, Maplewood, and Meadowview Intermediate.
 Youth who attend school in Cataract can take the bus to Meadowview and transfer to the Fort McCoy bus; however, parents must arrange this transportation to Meadowview with their youth's school.